ingdev8023/backend-journey/README.md

-This repor is for my journey goign deeper to be backend developer
+This repo is for my journey committed to be backend developer in the next comming months